 Discovery Place has interactive exhibits for children of all ages and adults.
 The complex includes an IMAX Theater as well as several other theaters and several floors of interactive exhibits along with shows about everything from dinosaurs to the science of fire.
 There are play areas for the youngest children and even some exhibits that adults will love.
 For example, guests will encounter organisms and creatures from across the globe in World Alive, an exhibit that includes learning laboratories as well as an aquarium and rainforest.

 The Bechtler Museum of Modern Art houses a unique and rare collection of 20th-century modern pieces of artwork.
 Amassed by a North Carolina resident family and donated to the museum, the permanent and rotating exhibits demonstrate significant contributions to art from this time period.The museum building itself is unique, created by a well known Swiss architect, and designed specifically to showcase the pieces of work.
 The Betchtler Museum is visited by thousands of art enthusiasts each year who are welcome to view the collection and rotating exhibits.
+Distinguishing itself from Charlotte's other Uptown museums, The Bechtler is Charlotte’s boutique cultural space.
+The distinct red terracotta tiled building was designed by internationally acclaimed architect Mario Botta and opened in 2010.
+This jewel of a museum houses the personal collection of the Swiss industrialist family, The Bechtlers.
+Found in the museum are works by the most important and influential artists of the mid-20th century including Miro, Giacometti, Picasso, Calder and Warhol.

 The Duke Mansion is one of the largest and most striking homes in Charlotte.
 As its name indicates, it was once the home of tobacco magnate James Buchanan "Buck" Duke.
 The home is listed on the National Register of Historic Places.